 Before doing any building work or renovations, owners and building contractors must have the necessary approvals and certificates, and ensure that all conditions and requirements have been met.

 If there is unauthorised development or building work at your premises, write to Council giving details and ask for advice to resolve the situation.

 It is an offence to carry out building work or development without the necessary development consent, construction certificate or other approval.

 It is also an offence to carry out building work which is not in accordance with the development approval, complying development certificate, construction certificate or conditions of consent.

 These offences are taken seriously by Council, as they undermine the integrity of the approvals process, result in sub-standard construction and may have a detrimental impact upon the safety and amenity of the occupants, nearby residents and the local area.

-Council can also order demolition or removal of any unauthorised building work, or order full compliance with development approval, conditions and the approved plans.
+Council can also order demolition or removal of any unauthorised building work, or order full compliance with a development consent, conditions of consent and the approved plans.

 Council’s authorised officers can also issue notices, orders or fines if there has been a breach of other regulatory requirements (i.e. a water pollution incident or placement of articles on a road/footpath without Council's approval).

 Council's Enforcement Policy provides details about Council’s regulatory and enforcement actions, considerations and processes.
 Our Enforcement Policy helps us to carry out our regulatory activities in a consistent, transparent and appropriate manner.
 And, Council's regulatory actions or penalties are commensurate with the nature, extent and severity of the breach or offence.